-Once their window system build is established, most builders watch for announcements of individual module updates on the xorg-announce mailing list [https://lists.x.org/mailman/listinfo/xorg-announce] and update to those as needed.
+Once their window system build is established, most builders watch for announcements of individual module updates on the xorg-announce mailing list [http:// lists.x.org/mailman/listinfo/xorg-announce] and update to those as needed.
+The X.Org Foundation currently releases the X Window System katamari releases approximately once a year, but many modules, especially the X servers and drivers, are updated more frequently between those releases.